Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ### Rickslab.com Debian Installation

 First, remove any previous PyPI installation and exit that terminal.
 If you also have a Debian installed version, the pip uninstall will likely fail, unless you remove the Debian package first.
-You can skip this step if you are certain no over install types have been installed:
+You can skip this step if you are certain no other install types are still installed:

 ```shell
 sudo apt purge rickslab-gpu-utils